Prospective Students Think Your Way into the Future

 - It's Everywhere Why absolutely everyone needs to be software literate.

-- It's Interdisciplinary Computer science has very strong connections to many other disciplines.
+- It's Interdisciplinary Students of all majors should study computer science.
+Computer science has very strong connections to many other disciplines.
 Within our department alone, you'll find yourself working alongside geologists, mathematicians, engineers, psychologists, biologists and ecologists.
 We believe students should be well equipped with the theory behind computer science, and be able to apply this to a problem rooted in any field.

 - Get a Great Job The Bureau of Labor and Statistics reports that the occupation of computer software engineering is projected to grow the fastest and add the most new jobs over the 2006-16 decade.
 To learn about hot careers in computer science, check out: